 The Master of Library and Information Science degree is accredited by the American Library Association.
-The School is also an institutional member of the American Library Association, Association for Library and Information Science Education, Mississippi Library Association, and the Southeastern Library Association.
+The School is also an institutional member of the American Library Association, and the Association for Library and Information Science Education.
+The School is active in the Special Libraries Association, the Southeastern Library Association, the Mississippi Library Association, and the Society of Mississippi Archivists